Skip to Content

 For this project, I am using small white saucers which I will add to vintage milk glass vases for height.

-For this same technique, you can use a plastic or heavy duty paper plate and set the plate on any item that works with your decor.
+For this same technique, you can use a plastic or heavy-duty paper plate and set it on any item that matches your decor.

 Containers to make boxwood topiaries.

-Instead of placing the topiary directly inside a container, for this technique, you need a rim for the lemons to be attached.
+For this technique, instead of placing the topiary directly inside a container, you need a rim to attach the lemons.

 Note: Real Lemons will not adhere to the topiaries as easily as faux lemons.
 They may require floral picks to secure.